Despite the arrival of fresh faces, they still remain the ‘superstars’ of Bollywood

 The demands of the show business have sometimes resulted in these actors taking a dig at each other in the public, often regarding the No.1 position in the industry and this backbiting, apart from serving as media fodder do not perturb the reputation of any one of these Khans.

-Defying age and time, this Khan trio has created a holy space in the hearts of Indian masses as well as the box office.
+Defying age and time, the three Khans trio has created a holy space in the hearts of Indian masses as well as the box office.